fukao-m/PMP_SMPC/README.md

 Simulation settings are stored in the `config` directory.
 To change the configuration:

 1. Add a new file to the `config` directory with your desired settings.
-2. Specify the new configuration file in the `main` file.
+2. Specify the new configuration file in the `main.m` file.

 ## Results